 Each year in England, 54% of the population are affected by skin disease, although almost 69% of people tend to self-care.
 It has been suggested that at any one time, 23%-33% of those affected by skin disease would benefit from medical care.
 Skin disease is a common and distressing condition, costing the NHS in England and Wales around £1,820 million a year - which is lower than other chronic diseases, however, skin conditions are among the most common diseases encountered by health professionals.
-There are 13 million primary care consultations for skin conditions, which is likely to be an underestimate due to coding issues.
+There are 13 million primary care consultations for skin conditions each year in England and Wales.
+The consultation rate is two for each episode, and the average GP has 630 consultations per year for skin conditions, which is likely to be an underestimate due to coding issues.
 While there are well over 1,000 dermatological diseases, just 10 of them account for 80% of GP consultations for skin conditions.